purerosefallen/ygopro-pm/README.md

 ### How to Win
 1. Take all your Prize cards.
 (Your opponent's life points are reduced to 0.)
 2. At any time, if your opponent controls no monsters.
+(If their only monster is destroyed.)
 3. If your opponent cannot draw a card for their normal draw during their draw phase.
 4. [Some cards](https://www.pokemon.com/us/pokemon-tcg/pokemon-cards/?cardName=&cardText=win+this+game&evolvesFrom=&simpleSubmit=&format=unlimited&particularArtist=&sort=number&sort=number) will allow you to win by other means.